 Ovary.
 The female gonad, one of a pair of reproductive glands in women located in the pelvis, one on each side of the uterus.
 In premenopausal women, the ovaries produce eggs (ova) and hormones such as estrogen, progesterone, or testosterone.
 During each monthly menstrual cycle, an egg is released from one ovary.
 The egg travels from the ovary through a fallopian tube to the uterus.
 The ovaries are the main source of female hormones before menopause.

 Ovulation.
 The release of a mature egg cell from the ovary.

 Parathyroid hormone (PTH).
 A substance made by the parathyroid gland (located in the neck) that helps the body store and use calcium.
-Available as a synthetic hormone (teriparatide) in a prescription injectable drug (marketed as Forteo) government approved for the treatment of postmenopausal osteoporosis when there is high risk for fracture.
+Available as a synthetic hormone (teriparatide) in a prescription injectable drug government approved for the treatment of postmenopausal osteoporosis when there is high risk for fracture.
 See also Osteoporosis, Teriperatide.